Nasdaq 100 index may see record with Apple earnings due Tuesday

 "The power of the moves in some of these large cap tech stocks has been breathtaking," he said.

 Chip makers were also among the top five percentage gainers in the Nasdaq 100 since the index closed at its 2015 low on Aug.
-25, with SanDisk topping the list with a 70 percent jump on the back of a takeover bid from Western Digital.
+25, with SanDisk SNDK.O topping the list with a 70 percent jump on the back of a takeover bid from Western Digital (WDC.O).

 The overwhelming leadership from established technology companies is a positive for this market move higher, according to Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.